-"Okay," he said slowly as, on a hunch, he turned the key again.
-It started.
-He looked around again, nervously.
+He turned the key and the engine started right up.
+"Okay," he said nervously.
 "I can handle this.
 This kind of thing happens to me all the time.
-I get urges every day to take a drive for no reason, and see birds, and have my car start after a sock falls on it.
+I get urges all the time and see birds and have my car start after a sock falls on it.
 Yep, just another typical day."
 He let out a sigh and ran his fingers through his hair.

-That's when that same sparrow landed on the hood of his car.
-It picked up the sock in its bill, stared at Barney a moment, and flew away, laboring to stay aloft.
+That's when that same sparrow swooped, picked the sock off the hood, stared at Barney a moment, and was gone.

 "No problem," said Barney nodding his head slowly.
 "No problem.
 I think I'll just drive now."